Foundry-Workshop/ammo-swapper/README.md

 ## System support

-Module supports following systems:
+* Module supports following systems:
   * DnD5e (tested version 2.2.2)
   * PF1 (tested version 9.2)
   * PF2e (tested version 5.2.3)
   * SFRPG (tested version 0.24.2)
   * WFRP4e (tested version 6.6.1)
+* Module displays only weapons/ammunition that exist on the Actor, using data from that Actor.
+* Module doesn't include any weapons and/or ammunition Items.
+* Module should work fine with any custom weapons/ammo created for supported systems.

-For additional support please open an [issue](https://github.com/Foundry-Workshop/ammo-swapper/issues), or you can use the API to include support within your system/module.
+For additional support (for example other systems) please open an [issue](https://github.com/Foundry-Workshop/ammo-swapper/issues), or you can use the API to include support within your system/module.

 ## Contact